DDawidek03/Kursy/zadania_sql_bazy_danych/zadania_sql.md

 14. Znajdź wszystkie komentarze, które zawierają słowo "important". _(Na podstawie tabeli `comments`)_

 15. Wyświetl tytuły zadań, usuwając z nich wszystkie spacje. _(Na podstawie tabeli `tasks`)_

+# EN

+📑 Data Manipulation Language (DML)

+🔭 SQL Queries (search and clauses)

+1. Find all tasks assigned to the user named jdoe.
+(Joining tasks and users tables)

+2. Find all projects that have the word "Upgrade" in their name.
+(Based on the projects table)

+3. Find all comments from users whose email addresses end with "@example.com".
+(Joining comments and users tables)

+4. Find all files attached to tasks marked as "Completed".
+(Joining files and tasks tables)

+5. Find all high-priority tasks that are due within the next 7 days.
+(Based on the tasks table)

+6. Find all tasks assigned to users with the role "Manager".
+(Joining tasks, users, and roles tables)

+7. Find all comments added in the last 24 hours.
+(Based on the comments table)

+8. Find all projects created in the year 2024.
+(Based on the projects table)

+9. Find all tasks that do not have any attached files.
+(Joining tasks and files tables)

+10. Find all roles that have the permission "Edit Tasks".
+(Joining roles and permissions tables)

+11. Find all tasks created by the user asmith.
+(Joining tasks and users tables)

+12. Find all users who do not have any assigned roles.
+(Based on the users and roles tables)

+13. Find all files attached to tasks with the status "Pending".
+(Joining files and tasks tables)

+14. Find all projects that have more than 5 tasks.
+(Joining projects and tasks tables)

+15. Find all comments by the user mjones that contain the word "completed".
+(Joining comments and users tables)

+#### 📥 **Grouping, Sorting, and HAVING Clause**

+1. Group all tasks by priority and display the number of tasks in each group.
+(Based on the tasks table)

+2. Group users by roles and display the number of users in each role.
+(Joining users and roles tables)

+3. Find all projects that have more than 3 assigned tasks and are in the status "In Progress".
+(Joining projects and tasks tables)

+4. Sort users alphabetically by username.
+(Based on the users table)

+5. Sort tasks by creation date, with the newest on top.
+(Based on the tasks table)

+6. Group comments by user and display the number of comments added by each user.
+(Joining comments and users tables)

+7. Find all tasks that have at least 2 attached files.
+(Joining tasks and files tables)

+8. Sort projects by the number of tasks, from the highest to the lowest number of tasks.
+(Joining projects and tasks tables)

+9. Group roles by the number of assigned users and display those that have more than 1 user.
+(Joining roles and users tables)

+10. Find all tasks that have more than 3 assigned comments.
+(Joining tasks and comments tables)

+11. Sort users by the number of assigned tasks, from the highest to the lowest number.
+(Joining users and tasks tables)

+12. Sort comments by the length of the comment text, from the longest to the shortest.
+(Based on the comments table)

+13. Group tasks by status and display the number of tasks created by the user mjones.
+(Joining tasks and users tables)

+#### 🔣 **Functions**

+**Aggregate Functions:**

+1. Calculate the total number of files assigned to each project.
+(Joining projects, tasks, and files tables)

+2. Calculate the average number of tasks assigned to users.
+(Joining tasks and users tables)

+3. Calculate the maximum number of comments assigned to a single task.
+(Joining comments and tasks tables)

+4. Find the project with the highest number of assigned users.
+(Joining projects and users tables)

+5. Calculate the average number of files assigned to tasks.
+(Joining tasks and files tables)

+6. Calculate the total duration of tasks assigned to the user mjones.
+(Joining tasks and users tables - assuming there is a duration column)

+7. Find the average number of tasks assigned to projects with the status "Pending".
+(Joining projects and tasks tables)

+8. Calculate the total number of users who have more than one role.
+(Joining users and roles tables)

+**Text Functions:**

+1. Find all tasks whose titles start with "Implement".
+(Based on the tasks table)

+2. Find users whose email addresses contain the word "admin".
+(Based on the users table)

+3. Display the titles of all tasks, converting them to uppercase.
+(Based on the tasks table)

+4. Find all comments that contain exactly 10 words.
+(Based on the comments table)

+5. Display the first 10 characters of each project name.
+(Based on the projects table)

+6. Find all tasks whose titles contain the word "review".
+(Based on the tasks table)

+7. Display comments, converting their text to lowercase.
+(Based on the comments table)

+8. Find users whose first name ends with "son".
+(Based on the users table)

+9. Display users' last names without the first three letters.
+(Based on the users table)

+10. Find projects whose names have more than 15 characters.
+(Based on the projects table)

+11. Display task titles, replacing all occurrences of the word "task" with "job".
+(Based on the tasks table)

+12. Find users who have exactly 8 characters in their username.
+(Based on the users table)

+13. Display the last 5 characters of each task title.
+(Based on the tasks table)

+14. Find all comments that contain the word "important".
+(Based on the comments table)

+15. Display task titles, removing all spaces from them.
+(Based on the tasks table)